Partition Actions in McFarland

 McFarland is a small city located in Kern County, California.
 It is situated in the San Joaquin Valley, about 8 miles north of the city of Bakersfield.
 The population of McFarland was 12,707 at the 2010 census.
 The city is known for its agricultural production, particularly of grapes, almonds, and citrus fruits.
 McFarland is also home to a large Hispanic population, with over 80% of the population identifying as Hispanic or Latino.
 The city is served by the McFarland Unified School District, which includes four elementary schools, one middle school, and one high school.
 McFarland is a quiet, rural community with a strong sense of community and a commitment to preserving its agricultural heritage.

-Talkov Law’s attorneys serving Kern County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Kern County are exceptionally experienced in California partition actions and have conducted over 390 partitions for our satisfied clients.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
 The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
 The court will then order the property to be divided according to the co-owners’ wishes.
 The partition statutes also provide that if the court finds that a physical division of the property is not possible, it may order the property to be sold and the proceeds divided among the co-owners.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: